Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

 - To add a water garden at the base, dig out a hole and add black plastic to line it.
 You can use any container that will hold sufficient water and grow water loving species like water chestnuts and cress.
-Alternatively if you live in a dry climate, use the ‘pond’ as a reservoir to water the garden from.
+If you live in a dry climate, use the ‘pond’ as a reservoir to water the garden from.

-Before & After – Some Inspiration!
+Herb Spirals Before & After – Some Inspiration!

 Really cramped for space?
 You can still design a mini sized herb spiral!

 Since first posting the gabion herb spiral design, there has been incredible interest from all over the world in building them.
 The original image at the top that linked to Cara-Ornamentals is no longer working.
 Below I’ve listed some suppliers and resources that may be helpful if you’re interested in sourcing materials to build your own.
 Or search on “gabion wire baskets” or “wire mesh”:

 - Gabion Stone Walls & Kits – Australia